The 30 Best Museums In Holland (Suggested By Locals)

 Address: Wierdijk 12 – 22, 1601 LA Enkhuizen

 In the Zuiderzee Museum in Enkhuizen, you can experience how life once was for those living on the shores of the former Zuiderzee.
-The Zuiderzee museum has an outdoor and an indoor part.
+The Zuiderzee Museum has an outdoor and an indoor part.

-The outdoor museum is a village with over 140 historic buildings in the former Zuiderzee region.
-Walk along the cobbled streets of this charming village and experience the smell and sounds of a fishermen’s village.
 Hopefully, this village will allow you to understand the importance of the sea to the Netherlands.
 The sea provided a livelihood for many but also took many lives.
 That is why the Delta and Zuiderzee works are essential for The Netherlands.

 In the indoor part of the museum, the art, culture, and heritage of the Zuiderzee region are exhibited.